Powerade: Criticism

-Like its main competitor, Gatorade, Powerade is made with sugar, syrups and salt.
+Like its main competitor, Gatorade, Powerade is made with sugar, syrups, and salt.

-One Powerade ad campaign stated that Powerade's ION4 is superior to Gatorade, as the claims made by Pepsi, the parent owner of Gatorade were apparently deceptive and false.
-The courts ruled in favor of Powerade as of August 2009.
+One Powerade ad campaign stated that Powerade's ION4 is superior to Gatorade, due to it being the only complete sports drink on the market.
+The claim, made by Coca-Cola, the parent owner of Powerade, was contested by PepsiCo, the parent owner of Gatorade, as deceptive and false.A Manhattan federal court judge ruled in favor of Powerade in August 2009, staing that SVC had "not shown either a likelihood of irreparable injury or a likelihood of success on the merits".

-Being high in sugar Powerade may contribute to diabetes and weight gain if combined with other sugar sources.

-Powerade is also made out of GMOs in certain countries that are authorized to do so.